 Packaged weight: – kg

 Power input: 24V

-License: The text of "Anycubic Chiron – Review the Facts of this 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Anycubic Chiron Review – The Best Bed You’ll Never Sleep In" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP